SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Eos Energy Enterprises, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 2, 2023 – (NASDAQ: EOSE)

 NEW YORK, Aug.
-21, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Eos Energy Enterprises, Inc.
+25, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Eos Energy Enterprises, Inc..

 Shareholders who purchased shares of EOSE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.